I love soup.

 Soup is probably one of my favorite things to eat ever.
 When I got my first office job after college/having a baby, I would bring a container of soup to work with me every day.
 It was a different soup each time.
 Split pea (my FAVORITE), chicken noodle, even lobster bisque!
 Still, my co-worker's began to notice and the whispers of my soup-eating started to spread.
 What the heck people?!
 I like soup.
 Let me eat soup and be happy.
 Why do you care if I eat soup every day?
 Well, when two people in the same day asked me about my soup eating, I decided to start mixing it up and stopped eating soup in the office.
 Sad face.

-I just love all the different soup flavors and I love how inexpensive it is and that you can make a huge batch of it and it’ll last you all week.
-I love that I can start it in the morning and let it slow simmer all day and have a rich, delicious meal at the end of the day – no thinking required.
+I just love all the different soup flavors, how inexpensive it is, and that you can make huge batches.
+I love that I can start it in the morning and let it slow simmer all day and have a rich, delicious meal at the end of the day - no thinking required.
 I love that I can pair it with a salad for a lighter meal, or make it more hearty by pouring it over rice.
 Soup is my go-to.
-It’s my main squeeze.
+It's my main squeeze.
 Call me Soup Girl, if you want.
-I don’t care anymore.
+I don't care anymore.
 I am here.
 I am proud.
 I love soup.

 I must sound so weird right now, but I simply cannot hide it anymore.
 Besides, this is a no judgement-zone.
 I can go on about my soup addiction and I won't blink an eye when you eat 12 of these cookies.
 That's what friends are for!

 The first soup I make when I feel the crisp promises of autumn is my favorite roasted carrot soup recipe (second favorite being a spicy ginger carrot soup!) with spicy chickpeas and a generous amount of cheese.
-This soup is ridiculously easy and can easily be made vegan by swapping out the chicken broth for a veggie broth and skipping the cheese (although nutritional yeast is so amazing in this soup!).
+This soup is ridiculously easy and can easily be made vegan by swapping out the chicken broth for a veggie broth and skipping the cheese (nutritional yeast is so amazing in this soup too!).